elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/our_first_game.md

 ```

 We start with a `div` element at the top, which will contain our `svg` element.
-There is some duplication when we add our `width` and `height` attributes in
-two separate places, but for now we'll just keep going so we can get something
-rendered on the page.
-The `svg` element will contain the `rect` element that
+The `svg` element will contain the `rect` element that serves as our small game
-serves as our small game window.
-Note that we need to add the same `width` and
+window.
+Note that we need to add the same `width` and `height` for both of
-`height` for both of these elements, or else we'd run the risk that the size
+these elements, or else we'd run the risk that the size of our rectangle might
-of our rectangle might exceed the size of our surrounding `svg` element.
+exceed the size of our surrounding `svg` element.

 Lastly, we add a `stroke` attribute to see a `"black"` line around our game
 window, and a `fill` attribute with an initial value of `"none"`.